coolcarly/coolcarly.github.io/src/pages/index.md

 ## How to navigate
 This website is about random stuff, science and life!

-Anything that I add to this website will be updated in the [blog navigation bar](/blog), along with random anecdotes that didn't fit in any of the other sections.

-I am still working to make this better.

 ## About me
-- Studied a BSc(hons), with a major in Chemistry and [polymer science](/science/polymer-science/polymers)
+- Studied a BSc(hons), with a major in Chemistry and [polymer science](/science/polymer-science/polymers) at the University of Sydney.
-- I've recently been awarded my PhD in [Organic bioelectronics](/science/organic-bioelectronics).
+- Completed my PhD in [Organic bioelectronics](/science/organic-bioelectronics) in June 2024 at the University of Wollongong.
+- I love baking and all things yeast.
+Check out my posts in [sourdough](/life/cooking/sourdough/index) or [bread and pastry](/life/cooking/bread-and-pastry)
 - I love to try different Craft beer and wine.
 It is an art-form that I appreciate a lot.
 - I am a volunteer surf lifesaver [SLSA](life/surf-lifesaving) & a member of [North Wollongong Surf Club](https://nwslsc.com.au/)
 - In my free time, I write short articles and I practice my Python skills.